TheManners024/gu-launcher-skin/extracted/README.md

 - removeCardsFromActiveDeck(s)
   - Called when multiple cards get removed from the currently edited deck.
 Typically this is what is called to remove a card.
+- setRankLevelLabels()
+  - Called to set the rank level labels and stuff